From Simone Biles to skateboarding, these are the notable moments of the Tokyo Olympics - KTVZ

 It’s a medal she said means more than her golds after grappling with the “twisties” — a mental block during which gymnasts lose sense of where their bodies are mid-flight.

-Fellow American Allyson Felix became the most decorated US track and field athlete in history with 4x400m relay gold on Saturday.
+Fellow American Allyson Felix became the most decorated US track and field athlete in history with 4×400 meter relay gold on Saturday.
 The two medals she won in Tokyo also represent her role as an athlete mother.

 “There have been so many women before me who had to stay silent about their fight,” Felix said of the way sport and athletics so often overlooks women’s careers during and after childbirth.